Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 ### The input actions :

-   In the PlayerCharacterScene scene :

-   PlayerCharacterScript script, attached to the PlayerCharacter node:
+   In the PlayerCharacterScene scene, the PlayerCharacterScript script, attached to the PlayerCharacter node:

    - moveForwardAction

    - moveBackwardAction

    - moveLeftAction

    - moveRightAction

    - runAction

    - jumpAction

    - crouchAction

-   CameraScript script, attached to CameraHolder node:
+   In the PlayerCharacterScene scene, the CameraScript script, attached to CameraHolder node:

    - mouseModeAction
+   -

-   In the TemplateMapScene scene:

-   ShootingRangeTargetManagerScript script, attached to the ShootingRangeTargetManager node:
+   In the TemplateMapScene scene, ShootingRangeTargetManagerScript script, attached to the ShootingRangeTargetManager node:

    - restartShootingRangeAction